verrazzano/docs/content/en/docs/observability/tracing/configure-tracing.md

 ```
 {{< /clipboard >}}

-After enabling tracing, Istio will automatically configure itself with the the Jaeger instance managed by Verrazzano in
+After enabling tracing, Istio will automatically configure itself with the Jaeger instance managed by Verrazzano in
 your cluster, and Istio-injected pods will begin exporting traces to Jaeger.

 To export traces to a different Jaeger instance than the one managed by Verrazzano, set